prkumar/uplink/docs/source/types.rst

 annotating those arguments with the classes defined here.

-To illustrate, for the method :py:meth:`get_user` in the following snippet, we have flagged the argument :py:attr:`username` as a URI path parameter using the :py:class:`~uplink.Path` annotation:
+To illustrate, for the method :py:meth:`get_user` in the following snippet, we have flagged the argument :py:attr:`username` as a URI placeholder replacement using the :py:class:`~uplink.Path` annotation:

 .. code-block:: python

     class GitHubService(object):
         @uplink.get("users/{username}")
         def get_user(self, username: uplink.Path("username")): pass